twood02/webtemplate/wiki/http1-2httpsSSL/httpRelatedPost.md

 *by:* Weizhao Li & Ziyue Li & Zhuolun Gao

-T short description of the Post:
+The short description of the Post:
 This is a post of HTTP vs HTTP 2 vs HTTPs with SSL.
 The section HTTP 1 vs HTTP 1.1 vs HTTP 2.0 is written by Weizhao Li, the section of HTTPs is written by Ziyue Li, the section of Secure Sockets Layer (SSL) is written by Zhuolun Gao.

 ---